SERLatBTH/StarterGuide-DJIMavic2Pro/README.md

 # DJI Mavic 2 PRO Drone
-Here's the manual on how to use the DJI Mavic II Pro Drone Please follow the instructions
+Here's the manual on how to use the DJI Mavic II Pro Drone.

+Please follow the instructions.

 ## Content
 * [Where To Find](#where-to-find)